 Seven Books by George Mackay Brown

-In the sixth Book Group of the centenary series, Linden Bicket and Kirsteen McCue, joint editors of the new edition of An Orkney Tapestry recently published by Birlinn, will discuss this seminal work.
+In the sixth Book Group of the centenary series, Linden Bicket and Kirsteen McCue, joint editors of the new edition of An Orkney Tapestry recently published by Birlinn, joined us on 14 October 2021 to discuss this seminal work.

 First published by Victor Gollancz in 1969, An Orkney Tapestry was commissioned by George Mackay Brown’s publisher as an introduction to the islands, but is not a conventional history or guide book.
 Through its poetry and drama and prose, it reveals a highly personal view of Orkney through the view given of its landscapes, its people and their arts and industries.
 It reveals a place marked by things that are ancient and give a sense of permanence – as well as by change.